ghuntley/ghuntley.github.io/_posts/2016-10-11-semantic-versioning-of-xamarin-applications.md

 **MINOR when:**

-- any shared logic change (i.e. changes in portable class library) that isn't able to be shared across all plaforms
+- any shared logic change (i.e. changes in portable class library) that is able to be shared across all plaforms

 **PATCH when:**